postgrespro/mmts/doc/specs/commit.md

 Notes:

 [1] Now we do not abort in this case but just wait on lock.
-However if that local transaction will be successfully prepared then it will definetly catch a global deadlock with tx waiting for it.
+However if that local transaction will be successfully prepared then it will definitely catch a global deadlock with tx waiting for it.
 So it may be a good idea to abort one of them earlier -- probably a later one, since it didn't yet used resources of walsender/walreceivers and that will be cheaper for whole system.

 Bibliography: